powersync-ja/powersync-js/packages/powersync-sdk-react-native/README.md

 [PowerSync](https://powersync.co) is a service and set of SDKs that keeps Postgres databases in sync with on-device SQLite databases.
 See a summary of features [here](https://docs.powersync.co/client-sdk-references/react-native-and-expo).

-## Beta Release
-This React Native SDK package is currently in a beta release.

 # Installation

 ## Install Package